RLWC 2013: Steve McNamara "a way off" finalising England squad

 England head coach Steve McNamara has insisted there is still plenty of time for players to force their way into his World Cup plans.

-The competition begins on 26 October, three weeks after the conclusion of the Super League season.
+three weeks after the conclusion of the Super League season.

 McNamara told BBC North West Sport: "We're a way off finalising the squad.